wp-plugins/collapsing-category-list/readme.txt

 == Upgrade Notice ==

-= 0.1.0 =
+= 0.2 =
-* Updated to WordPress 4.0
-* Fixed a problem with categories' children
+* Categories list can be ordered by name or slug
+* One or several categories can be always expanded
+* Change text "Remove parent link" for "Remove all links"